eliocamp/metR/README.md

 metR packages several functions and utilities that make R better for handling meteorological data in the tidy data paradigm.
-It started mostly sa a packaging of assorted wrapers and tricks that I wrote for my day to day work as a researcher in atmospheric sciences.
+It started mostly sa a packaging of assorted wrappers and tricks that I wrote for my day to day work as a researcher in atmospheric sciences.
 Since then, it has grown organically and for my own needs and feedback from users.

 Conceptually it’s divided into *visualization tools* and *data tools*.
 The former are geoms, stats and scales that help with plotting using